 - Fostering closer relationships and sharing ideas between businesses, academia and individuals through a calendar of Member events

-- Connecting people and companies for research and partnering through our knowledge of local expertise and our comprehensive member Directory
+- Connecting people and companies for research and partnering through our knowledge of local expertise and our comprehensive Member directory

-- Enabling member companies to find and attract quality candidates to work in Cambridge, through our high profile jobs board ‘Recruitment Gateway’
+- Enabling members to find and attract quality candidates to work in Cambridge, through networking and our high profile jobs board Recruitment Gateway

-- Facilitating co-operation, action and resource sharing by being a focal point for organisations in the Cambridge region.
+- Facilitating co-operation, action and resource sharing by being a focal point for organisations in the Cambridge region

 “Cambridge Network is a key resource for organisations in the region.
 We make connections to help high-skill businesses grow and develop.
 We do this through a number of very practical and streamlined programmes including training and recruitment, and more generally by providing access to mentors, investors and inspiring speakers.
 Whatever businesses need as they start and then begin the scale-up journey, we can help.”

-Dr Andy Harter [Founder and CEO, RealVNC], Chair of Cambridge Network
+Dr Andy Harter (Founder and CEO, RealVNC), Chair of Cambridge Network

-The Cambridge Network was founded in late 1997 by an influential group comprising the then Vice-Chancellor of the University of Cambridge, now Lord Broers, with businessmen and entrepreneurs Hermann Hauser, David Cleevely, Nigel Brown, Fred Hallsworth, and Anthony Ross then head of 3i Cambridge.
+The Cambridge Network was founded in late 1997 by an influential group comprising the then Vice-Chancellor of the University of Cambridge, now Lord Broers, with businessmen and entrepreneurs Hermann Hauser, David Cleevely, Nigel Brown, Fred Hallsworth and Anthony Ross, then head of 3i Cambridge.